For the latest model year, the City Express gets standard remote power locks and hill start assist.

 Power is sent to the front wheels via a continuously variable transmission (CVT).
 The City Express returns 24 mpg in the city and 26 mpg on the highway, netting a combined rating of 25 mpg.

 Trim Level Breakdown

 Chevrolet offers the City Express in LS and LT trim levels.

-LS models comes standard with manual A/C, an AM/FM stereo with a CD player, a 12-volt auxiliary power outlet, cloth-upholstered seats, daytime running lights, power windows, 15-inch steel wheels and front disc brakes.
+LS models comes standard with manual A/C, an AM/FM stereo with a CD player, a 12-volt auxiliary power outlet, cloth-upholstered seats, remote power locks, daytime running lights, power windows, 15-inch steel wheels and front disc brakes.

-Selecting the LT trim level adds a second 12-volt outlet and a host of convenience features like cruise control, Bluetooth connectivity, backup sensors, remote keyless entry and heated, power-adjustable doors mirrors.
+Selecting the LT trim level adds a second 12-volt outlet and a host of convenience features like cruise control, Bluetooth connectivity, backup sensors, and heated, power-adjustable doors mirrors.